 Another artwork that I liked was brass artifacts like a Ganesha or Sri Ram Charan Paduka or Shiva’s trident.

-Food at Clarks Awadh Lucknow
+The food at Clarks Awadh Lucknow

 One is a coffee shop called La Bougenvalia where I ate breakfast a couple of times.
 The buffet is served for lunch and dinner here.
 The breakfast choices are wide.
-While I preferred to have quintessentially Lucknavi breakfast of Matar Kachori with Aaloo Sabji topped with crisp Jalebis, the south Indian spread was as tempting as it is in a typical south Indian hotel.
-Of course, the continental options were also there but I let them pass most of the times in India.
+While I preferred to have a quintessentially Lucknavi breakfast of Matar Kachori with Aaloo Sabji topped with crisp Jalebis, the south Indian spread was as tempting as it is in a typical south Indian hotel.
+Of course, the continental options were also there but I let them pass most of the time in India.

 This is almost a rooftop restaurant with a two-sided view of the city of Lucknow.
 On one side is the River Gomti quietly meandering around the city and on the other side are the gardens and the upcoming Lucknow Metro.
 You also get a different view during the day and in the evening.
-My suggestion would be choosing your side following the Sun.
+My suggestion would be to choose your side following the Sun.

 In the evening, there is live music and you can dine with the popular Ghazals playing in the background.